forthcoming releases

 Plain Songs: “Love Comes Quietly” (after Robert Creeley)

-Plain Songs: “Love Comes Quietly” (after Robert Creeley) is a haunting piece for pipe organ, performed by organ virtuoso Carson Cooman on the CB Fisk Opus 139, Harvard Memorial Chapel.
+Plain Songs: “Love Comes Quietly” (after Robert Creeley) is a haunting piece for pipe organ, performed by organ virtuoso Carson Cooman on the C.B.
+Fisk Opus 139 organ, Harvard Memorial Church.

 Garland writes about the music: